jsk336/docs/docs/api/goflow/goflow.md

 ```go
 var DefaultBufferSize = 0
 ```
 DefaultBufferSize is the default channel buffer capacity.
+A channel buffer capacity of 0 means that data IPs are transferred immediately between the sending and receiving processes.

 ```go
 var DefaultComponentMode = ComponentModeAsync
 ```
 DefaultComponentMode is the preselected functioning mode of all components being run.
+The default for goflow is Asynchronous.

 ```go
 var DefaultNetworkCapacity = 32
 ```
 DefaultNetworkCapacity is the default capacity of network's processes/ports maps.

 ```go
 var DefaultNetworkPortsNum = 16
 ```
-Default network output or input ports number
+Default network output or input ports number.

 #### func  Factory